Keto Strawberry Cheesecake Bars

 Pour onto crust

-Pour berry mixture onto cool keto shortbread crust.
-Bake at 350 degrees for 35 to 40 minutes until the edges are set and the center is still jiggly.
-Cool to room temperature, then refrigerate until firm (at least 4 hours or overnight)
+Pour the berry mixture onto the cooled crust.
+Bake at 350 degrees for 35-40 minutes until the edges are set and the center is still jiggly.
+Cool to room temperature, then refrigerate until firm (at least 4 hours or overnight).

 bake keto cheesecake